 Meditation in the Workplace

-Mindfulness training programs are becoming quite popular in workplaces and the reason is because it places the stress on the individual worker rather than the business itself.
-The problem with that particular frame of mind is that the three motivations that Buddhism states causes suffering–greed, ill-will, and delusion–aren’t just confined to the individual mind but can be institutionalized beyond personal control.
+Mindfulness training programs are becoming quite popular in workplaces and the reason is that it places the stress on the individual worker rather than the business itself.
+The problem with that particular frame of mind is that the three motivations that Buddhism states cause suffering–greed, ill-will, and delusion–aren’t just confined to the individual mind but can be institutionalized beyond personal control.

 Unfortunately, the mindfulness movement has not addressed why stress is rampant in corporate environments.
 Instead, businesses have jumped onto the bandwagon of the mindfulness movement because it places the issue of severe stress onto the individual rather than businesses looking at their own potential toxic environment and fixing it.